TosbackCgusBridge-Bot/CGUs-versions/Macys/Privacy Policy.md

 Information About Children Under 13

 The Children's Online Privacy Protection Act imposes requirements on Web sites that collect personal information about children under 13 (for example - name, address, e-mail address, social security number, etc.) Our policy is not to collect any personal information on any person under 13.
-For this reason, our online sweepstakes, e-mail and mobile sign ups are restricted to entrants who are at least 13.
+For this reason, our online sweepstakes, e-mail and mobile sign-ups are restricted to entrants who are at least 13.

 If this policy changes, macys.com will revise this portion of its Notice of Privacy Practices and will comply with the requirements of the Children's Online Privacy Protection Act, which includes providing notice and choice to each child's parent or guardian before collecting any personal information.